-This post is all about how I care for Red, who has dog dementia.
+This post is all about how I care for Red, who suffers from dementia in dogs.

 At the time of my original writing, Red had been endlessly pacing and restless for several weeks.